 Peter & Kate McCallister

-Think you can't get nanny jobs without experience?
+Think you can only get nanny jobs with experience?
+Think again.

-Also, check online forums where people ask things like, “How much do nannies cost?” or “What's the best way to find a nanny?"
-Those people are on the hunt for you.
+You can also check online forums where people ask things like, “How much do nannies cost?” or “What's the best way to find a nanny?”—those people are on the hunt for you!